All Articles

 - Acts as official photo ID for people with visible and hidden disabilities.

-- Can be used as proof when applying for free carer tickets at attractions, cinemas, and events.
+- You can use it as proof when applying for free carer tickets at attractions, cinemas, and events.

 - Recognised when signing up to Purpl, giving you access to our exclusive discounts.